AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 This way I can easily transpose from one instrument to the other.
 It also helps me figure out which notes sound good when played together.

+## Week 12
+I haven't made much progress.
+I have been thinking of what I want to  include in my presentation.

+## Week 13
+I have started writing my presentation for the project.